achingbrain/slides/README.md

 ## A sample `slides.jade`

+A few simple rules:

-N.b. the root node should be an `article`
+1. The root node should be an `article`
+2. All slides should be in `section` nodes

+Otherwise, write normal html:

     article